pusher-community/notifications.js/README.md

     channelName: 'notifications',
     eventName: 'new-notification',
     // used to tell Notification.js what string to show in the notification, from the Pusher event
-    // you could also return a DOM Element here instead
     transform: function(event) {
       return 'New message: ' + event.text;
     }